 - what your budget needs to be to manage and maintain the program.

 - whether you need several large grants or many small ones.

 Most companies don't have the ability to write a check to solve a societal problem.
 So a good CSR program strives to strike a balance between giving corporate dollars and encouraging employees and executives to act as champions for nonprofit partners, whether by providing funding or through actions.

 The impact of financial stress on workers costs employers 13 - 18 percent of annual salary costs.5 Whether it be in response to COVID-19 or other natural disasters, companies can utilize an Employee Assistance Fund (EAF) or Employee Assistance Program (EAP) to help support employees who may have been impacted by personal hardship.
 Some organizations provide employees with the choice to give to an EAP, in addition to charitable giving, because coworkers want to support one another in times of need.

-Nearly 50% of all employers offer an EAP that can provide needed support for workers struggling with natural disaster, virtual mental health or substance abuse counseling, and legal services.
-But only 5% of employees utilize it due to lack of awareness.6
+Thirty-three percent of all employers offer an EAP that can provide needed support for workers struggling with natural disaster, virtual mental health or substance abuse counseling, and legal services.8 But only 5% of employees utilize it due to lack of awareness.6

 Employee resource groups, or ERGs, currently exist at 90 percent of Fortune 500 companies.7 They are voluntary groups of employees who share common interests; these are typically an organization's most community-engaged and socially conscious colleagues.
 When leading a CSR initiative, this is a key group to tap into to find your philanthropic champions.